iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 Before installing and deploying IOMesh, verify the following requirements.

 > _Note:_
-> Currently, scaling an IOMesh cluster into multiple clusters is not supported.
+> Currently scaling an IOMesh cluster into multiple clusters is not supported.
 You need to decide at the beginning whether to deploy one cluster or multiple clusters.
-You need to decide at the beginning whether to deploy a single cluster or multiple clusters.
 For multi-cluster deployment and operations, refer to [Multiple Cluster Management](../advanced-functions/multiple-cluster-management.md).

 ## Cluster Requirements